Integration overview¶

 libremesh-tests runs multi-node mesh tests.
 Participating DUTs must all be on VLAN 200 to form a mesh.
 The test fixture switches each port to VLAN 200 at start and restores it on teardown.
 This is the only test suite that modifies VLAN state.

-See Lab architecture for the full VLAN design and the vlan_manager API.
+See Lab architecture for the full VLAN design and the switch-vlan CLI from labgrid-switch-abstraction.

 4. Shared coordinator, no conflicts¶

-Both runners - Paul's (openwrt-tests) and ours (libremesh-tests) - talk to the same labgrid-coordinator on Paul's VM.
-They share the same pool of places (DUTs).
+Both runners - GitHub-hosted (openwrt-tests) and self-hosted (libremesh-tests) - talk to the same labgrid-coordinator on the FCEFyN Lenovo.
+They share the same pool of places (DUTs) for that lab.

 The coordinator serializes access via Labgrid locks: only one runner can hold a lock on a place at a time.
 A runner that wants a busy device waits (reserve --wait) until the lock is released.